-I'm not thoroughly convinced that would be the order in which ol' Sam would list his achievements if he wrote his own resume, but it's the familiar slogan you'll find on bottles of beer made by the Samuel Adams Brewery.
-And when you tour this Boston landmark, you might just be convinced that lending his name and face to the beers produced by the Boston Beer Company is this hero of the American Revolution's most glorious legacy.
+Maybe that's not the order in which ol' Sam would list his achievements if he wrote his own resume, but it's the familiar slogan you'll find on bottles of beer made by the Samuel Adams Brewery.
+And when you tour this Boston landmark—one of the must-see attractions in Boston—you might just be convinced that lending his name and face to the beers produced by the Boston Beer Company is this hero of the American Revolution's most glorious legacy.

 Getting to the Brewery by Car or Subway

-That gap has been closed, I'm sure, as Samuel Adams' popularity has soared and its line of beers has expanded.
+Boston's a historic city, so expect this brewery tour to be a lesson in the evolution of the Sam brand, which will amp up your appreciation for the company's products by the time you reach the tasting room.
+Samuel Adams' popularity has soared as its line of beers has expanded.
 There's even talk now that Samuel Adams is too big to be considered a "craft" brewer.

-He tried to hold our attention by sharing with us the Seven Wonders of Sam—taste, aroma, complexity, body, smoothness, finish, and balance—by allowing us to taste beer ingredients like Hallertau hops and by telling us about Sam Adams' revolutionary introduction of the idea of labeling beer with a "born on" date.
-But with the beer hall-style tasting room only a few steps away, he had his work cut out for him.
+The best part of the tour is the opportunity to see the brewery in operation.
+Your guide will try to hold your group's attention by sharing the Seven Wonders of Sam—taste, aroma, complexity, body, smoothness, finish and balance—by allowing you to taste beer ingredients like Hallertau hops and by telling you about Sam Adams' revolutionary introduction of the idea of labeling beer with a "born on" date.
+But with the beer hall-style tasting room only a few steps away, he has his work cut out for him.

-Once crowded inside the tasting room, we were able to sample four products made by the Boston Beer Company, which makes Angry Orchard Hard Cider and Twisted Tea Hard Iced Tea products in addition to the Sam Adams line of beers.
-We got to try the staple, Samuel Adams Boston Lager; the seasonal brew, Sam Adams Summer Ale; Samuel Adams IPA (India Pale Ale), which was our favorite; and a cider.
-Our guide and the bartender ascertained who of the group had a recent birthday, and we serenaded a young woman with "Happy Birthday," sampling at the same time the room's fabulous beer hall acoustics.
+Once crowded inside the tasting room, you will have the chance to sample several products made by the Boston Beer Company, which makes Angry Orchard Hard Cider and Twisted Tea Hard Iced Tea products in addition to the Sam Adams line of beers including the flagship Samuel Adams Boston Lager.

-Of course, it was impossible to depart without passing through the gift shop, where Bruce purchased a Samuel Adams tray featuring a portrait of the famous patriot and brewer, or brewer and patriot if you prefer.
+Of course, it is impossible to depart without passing through the gift shop, where you can purchase all variety of items featuring the immortal portrait of the famous patriot and brewer, or brewer and patriot if you prefer.
 If you can't get to Boston, a variety of Sam Adams gifts can be purchased online at the brewery's online store.

-- While you're in Boston, you can also tour the Harpoon Brewery, 306 Northern Avenue, Boston, MA 02210.
+- While you're in Boston, you can also tour the Harpoon Brewery.

 - If you're a craft beer and microbrew lover planning a trip to New England, be sure to read...
 Yankee Brew News.